Sen. Brandon Beach (SD 21): Campaign kept unused $$

-- Elected in 2008 to the board of the Georgia Department of Transportation by state legislators from the 6th Congressional District.
+- Elected in 2008 to the state Transportation Board by legislators from the 6th Congressional District.

-- Ran for the state Senate in 2010, finishing first in the Republican primary but losing a runoff to eventual winner John Albers by 201 votes.
+- Ran for the Senate in 2010, losing a primary runoff to John Albers by 201 votes.

-- Won 41 percent of the vote in a primary challenge to Senate Majority Leader Chip Rogers after finding that his home was been placed in a different Senate district.
+- Won 41% of the vote in a 2012 primary challenge to Senate Majority Leader Chip Rogers.

 - President & CEO, Greater North Fulton Chamber of Commerce